Published Work

 “All Dolled Up” newsletter sample

 Sarah often uses her newsletter to tell stories with themes that her memoir-in-progress expands.
-This essay, about dressing up and flashing back to the time in junior high when she transformed from a bullied outcast to a Playboy bunny, exemplifies how she uses running as a springboard to make sense of early life and aging.
+This essay from October 2025, about dressing up and flashing back to the time in junior high when she transformed from a bullied outcast to a Playboy bunny, exemplifies how she uses running as a springboard to make sense of early life and aging.